-This situation creates problems for women, in particular, because of the impact of their dual role as both unpaid domestic workers and paid employees; in basic terms, female qualification for insurance-based payments is reduced, according to Bradshaw et al ('Gender and poverty in Britain', 2003) through: 'A broken employment history because of child rearing and high rates of part-time work'.

-Where benefits are means-tested (and assuming both a male and female in the household) Bradshaw et al note how:

-Women's poverty can be hidden by unequal income distribution within the household.
+Dual role as both unpaid domestic workers and paid employees; in basic terms, female qualification for insurance-based payments is reduced, according to Bradshaw et al (2003) through: "A broken employment history because of child rearing and high rates of parttime work".
+Where benefits are means-tested (and assuming both a male and female in the household) Bradshaw et al note how "Women's poverty can be hidden by unequal income distribution within the household.
 When resources are tight, women are more likely than men to go without.
-Women tend to manage money when it is in short supply and there is debt, carrying the stressful burden of budgeting.
+Women tend to manage money when it is in short supply and there is debt, carrying the stressful burden of budgeting".

-A further aspect of poverty here is how it 'restricts social activity, causes stress in relationships and becomes a dominant feature of everyday life.'
-As Bradshaw et al argue: 'There is some evidence that social isolation and depression are felt especially by young women, and that women and men may experience poverty in different ways'.
+A further aspect of poverty here is how it "restricts social activity, causes stress in relationships and becomes a dominant feature of everyday life.".
+As Bradshaw et al argue: "There is some evidence that social isolation and depression are felt especially by young women, and that women and men may experience poverty in different ways".